-The Calgary Board of Education has a budget of \$1.4 billion dollars and anticipates enrolment of 121,200 students and employing over 14,000 staff in 2017-18.
+The Calgary Board of Education has a budget of \$1.4 billion dollars and anticipates enrolment of over 123,500 students and employing over 14,000 staff in 2018-19.
 The way resources are spent are carefully determined each year based on the CBE mission and values, Alberta Education's direction and our Three-Year Education Plan.
+"Students come first" is the CBE's top value and therefore the top priority.
+Dollars directed to school allocations are maximized in order to continue to provide the best public education programs and supports possible within the financial resources made available.